SixLabors/docs/articles/fonts/useopentypefeatures.md

 ```

 Use the same `TextOptions` for both `TextMeasurer` and `TextRenderer` so the measured result matches the rendered result.

+OpenType features can change glyph choice, advance widths, ligature formation, and mark placement.
+That means they are layout inputs, not just visual decoration applied after measuring.

 For the fuller feature model, see [OpenType Features](opentypefeatures.md).